robertsGeorge/interactive-form/README.md

 * Conditional statements, including use of a switch statement
 * CSS cosmetics - font-selection, colours
 * CSS classes to style error indicators - dynamically toggling these using jQuery
+* git / GitHub: full commit history and use of branches to build incremental features, test them then merge back into master